theothermatt76/Writeups/WhenHeartsCollide.md

 ## Getting closer...
 The featured dog image was available at /view/\<UUID>.
 As a test, I took the UUID I was given for my image and it was available in that directory.
 So, we have confirmed that there is no pseudo-shenanigans going on here.
 There really is some kind of UUID matching going on.

 This is where I hit a wall.
 I tried to enumerate the /view/ directory.
+I tried re-uploading the featured image.
 I tried a python script that took the UUID of the featured image and get a true MD5 sum from it, then tried matching it to short number strings or common words (flag, password, user, letmein, rockyou...)

 Nope, not those.

 I took a step back and caffeinated a little.
 COLLISION of the heart.
-COLLISION...md5 collision!
+COLLISION...md5 collisions!
 ## The solution!
 Not going to go super deep into md5 collisions.
 The short version is md5 is flawed and you can get the same hash value for two different files.
 Learn to your heart's content here: https://marc-stevens.nl/research/hashclash/